5 things to consider when planning a funeral

 The best part about using a kit designed by people who deal with this every day is that you know you’ve ticked all the boxes.

 5. Paying for your funeral

-> Funeral insurance can help cover these costs with a simple, lump-sum payout when it’s needed most.
+Funeral insurance is one way to help cover these costs with a simple, lump-sum payout when it’s needed most.

-> When you know what kind of send-off you would like, talk to our team about how funeral insurance could help lighten the load on your loved ones.
+When you know what kind of send-off you’d like, talk to our team about how funeral insurance could help lighten the load on your loved ones.

-> 25 Jan 2019
+25 Jan 2019